 That’s why Nelson started IntimacyMoons, a couples retreat designed to help individuals reconnect and enhance their relationship.

 “I thought, what if I could go on vacation with these couples?” she explained.
 “I could give them some real tools to better communicate with one another; to help them get to the bottom of these issues.
-I could help with walk away with some real insight.”
+I could help them walk away with some real insight.”

 The retreat, which lasts from Thursday to Sunday, starts with a welcoming reception.
 “People need to feel comfortable,” says Nelson.
 The cocktail hour she arranges seems to help with that.